gbenroscience/ParserNG/parser-ng-arrow/ARROW-GPU-EVAL.md

 ```

 The `cuda.device.index` system property keeps working exactly as before for anyone already using
-it — `selectCudaDevice(int)` just sets that same property, now read fresh on every compile instead
+it — `selectCudaDevice(int)` just sets that same property, read fresh on every compile.
-of once, ever, at JVM startup.

 ## Null handling